 - Culinary uses: In some cultures, camphor is used as a flavoring agent in cooking, particularly in sweet dishes and drinks.

 Learn more about the benefits of camphor and its supporting scientific evidence.

 According to research, camphor is found as the main ingredient in a tree named Cinnamomum Osmophloeum Kaneh.
 In addition, research also mentions that the camphor found in it has antioxidant properties.

 Explain that the antioxidant effect gives the body the ability to fight free radicals.
 Oxidative stress is caused by free radicals, which, along with damaging cells, cause many serious diseases like Alzheimer’s (amnesia), heart disease and diabetes.
 Antioxidant properties present in camphor can prove to be helpful in relieving many health-related problems like these.

 Enriched with antiseptic properties

-Antiseptic means to protect against bacteria and micro-organisms.
-For this reason, things that have antibacterial and anti-microbial effects are considered to be full of antiseptic effect.
+Antiseptic means to protect against bacteria and microorganisms.
+For this reason, things that have antibacterial and anti-microbial effects are considered to be full of the antiseptic effect.

-In a research, it is mentioned that both antibacterial and anti-microbial effects are found in camphor.
-For this reason it can be said that camphor can prove to be helpful in protecting the minor wounds on the body from decay.
+In research, it is mentioned that both antibacterial and anti-microbial effects are found in camphor.
+For this reason, it can be said that camphor can prove to be helpful in protecting minor wounds on the body from decay.

 According to some research, natural ingredients like camphor or camphor oil, menthol, and essential oils of clove and eucalyptus can help reduce nerve sensitivity and give you pain relief.
 To get relief from joint pain, mix camphor by heating sesame oil on the affected area several times a day and massage the joints with this mixture.